mikemcbride/base16-eighties.nvim/README.md

 # Eighties

-A port of the classic base16 eighties theme for neovim.
-Based off the excellent [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) plugin.
+The classic base16-eighties theme, with some slight modifications.
+Neovim theme is based off the excellent work in the [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) plugin.

 # Prerequisites